thoughtbot/maintaining-open-source-projects/book/03-git.md

 A small and cohesive commit is easier to review and grasp.
 Git’s `annotate` and `blame` commands will be more clear about the origin and reason of each line of the entire source code.
-If you find the need to revert the changeset, it is possible to `revert` that single commit, the same as if we have to backport it (in git terms, `cherry-pick`) to previous releases.
+If you find the need to revert the changeset, it is possible to `revert` that single commit.
+The same applies if you have to backport it (in git terms, `cherry-pick`) to previous releases.

 Always keep commits as small and cohesive as possible and ask your contributors